Post job

 A sales development representative qualifies leads at the sales funnel's initial stages.
 Sales development representatives need to conduct research for prospective clients and qualify the leads before handing them to the sales team.
 They develop sales strategies to attract buyers or solicit potential customers.
 They need to build relationships with their customers to determine their needs and qualify the viability of interests to drive sales.
 Also, they collaborate with the sales executives making certain that corporate targets and goals are met.

-As far as similarities go, this is where it ends because a territory sales representative responsibility requires skills such as "crm," "patients," "business sales," and "account management."
+While similarities exist, there are also some differences between territory sales representatives and sales development representative.
+For instance, territory sales representative responsibilities require skills such as "crm," "patients," "business sales," and "account management."
 Whereas a sales development representative is skilled in "sdr," "lead generation," "account executives," and "linkedin."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, sales development representatives reach similar levels of education than territory sales representatives.
 Sales development representatives are 0.5% less likely to earn a Master's Degree and 0.0% more likely to graduate with a Doctoral Degree.